Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Introduction and main result

 \subsection{Model of uniformly random tilings}

-Consider a polygon drawn on the regular triangular lattice as shown on Fig.~\ref{fig:polygon_triang_lattice}.
+Consider a polygon drawn on the regular triangular lattice as shown in Figure~\ref{figpolygontrianglattice}.

-In the present paper we study the model of uniformly random tilings of such polygons by lozenges (=~rhombi) of three types:

-An example of such a tiling is presented on Fig.~\ref{fig:GFF_tiling}, left.
-Equivalent formulations of the model include: \begin{enumerate}[$\bullet$] \item (dimer interpretation) Lozenge tilings of a polygon are in a bijective correspondence with dimer coverings (=~perfect matchings) on the part of the honeycomb graph located inside the polygon, see Fig.~\ref{fig:GFF_tiling}, right. \item (stepped surfaces) One can view each tiling such as on Fig.~\ref{fig:GFF_tiling}, left, as a 2-dimensional projection of a stepped surface, i.e., of a continuous 3-dimensional surface glued out of $1\times1\times1$ boxes with sides parallel to three coordinate lines in space. \end{enumerate}
+In the present paper we study the model of uniformly random tilings of such polygons by lozenges ($={}$rhombi) of three types: An example of such a tiling is presented in Figure~\ref{figGFFtiling}, left.
+Equivalent formulations of the model include: \begin{itemize} \item (Dimer interpretation.)
+Lozenge tilings of a polygon are in a bijective correspondence with dimer coverings ($={}$perfect matchings) on the part of the honeycomb graph located inside the polygon; see Figure~\ref{figGFFtiling}, right. \item (Stepped surfaces.)
+One can view each tiling such as in Figure~\ref{figGFFtiling}, left, as a 2-dimensional projection of a stepped surface, that is, of a continuous 3-dimensional surface glued out of $1\times1\times1$ boxes with sides parallel to three coordinate lines in space. \end{itemize}

-The model of uniformly random lozenge tilings of polygons has received a significant attention over the past years \cite{CohnKenyonPropp2000}, \cite{OkounkovKenyon2007Limit}, \cite{Kenyon2004Height}.
-See also \cite{Kenyon2007Lecture} for a detailed exposition of the subject and more references.
+The model of uniformly random lozenge tilings of polygons has received significant attention over the past years: \citet{CohnKenyonPropp2000}, \citet{OkounkovKenyon2007Limit}, \citet{Kenyon2004Height}.
+See also \citet {Kenyon2007Lecture} for a detailed exposition of the subject and more references.